AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Savings plans.md

 -   Savings plan price of Instance A: USD 0.4/hour
 -   Savings plan price of Instance B: USD 0.8/hour

-|-   Amount applicable for Instances A: 15 × 0.4 = USD 6
+|-   Amount applicable to Instances A: 15 × 0.4 = USD 6
--   Instances B to which the remainder of the savings plan applies: \(10 - 6\)/0.8 = 5
+-   Number of Instances B to which the remainder of the savings plan applies: \(10 - 6\)/0.8 = 5
 -   Pay-as-you-go amount: \(10 - 5\) × 1.2 = USD 6
 -   Total: 10 + 6 = USD 16